dev4press/coreactivity/readme.txt

 == Installation ==
 = General Requirements =
-* PHP: 7.3 or newer
+* PHP: 7.4 or newer

 = PHP Notice =
-* Plugin doesn't work with PHP 7.2 or older versions.
+* Plugin doesn't work with PHP 7.3 or older versions.

 = WordPress Requirements =
-* WordPress: 5.5 or newer
+* WordPress: 5.7 or newer

 = WordPress Notice =
-* Plugin doesn't work with WordPress 5.4 or older versions.
+* Plugin will work with WordPress 5.6 or older versions, but there is no guarantee of that, and plugin is no longer tested with these WordPress versions.

 = Basic Installation =
 * Plugin folder in the WordPress plugins should be `coreactivity`.